11/29/2017 1:06 PM

 Many people aren't satisfied with the current system, which opens a big window of opportunity for the person-to-person economy.
 Even though the rise of online person-to-person services can create jealousy and competition within a more ‘traditional’ marketplace, the ‘sharing economy’ is rapidly expanding, is transforming social and economic practices, and is here to stay.

-As a social, person-to-person, collaborative network, TrikleTrade coordinates community-based online services connecting people looking to share and be more collaborative in their choices.
-Getting involved is easy.
+As a social, person-to-person, collaborative network, TrikleTrade coordinates community-based online services connecting people.
+Although we are a part of the collaborative consumption as scene in a sharing economy, we take it one step further and operate under a gifting economy.
 Members register and create a personalized profile with content and pictures.
 The more content, the more members will want to connect.

-There are many ways to collaborate with TrikleTrade members.
+There are many ways to collaborate with TrikleTrade members and gift forward.
 Click on the Pay it Forward tab and search your area for people who have posted a request or click on a specific topic, like ‘child care’ and view all the requests for that topic across the country.
 To answer a request, click on the listing title and contact the TrikleTrade member by ‘asking a question’.
 If you need help, create a listing and post it to the site.
-Once someone answers your request and the transaction is complete, we simply ask that you pay forward your experience to another member and fulfill his or her request when appropriate.
-To learn about more services, click here.
+Once someone answers your request and the gifting is complete, we simply ask that you pay forward your experience to another member and fulfill his or her request when appropriate.

 We encourage you to join us.
-The functionality of sharing is what brings people in, however it’s the community we connect with, which keeps us engaged.
+The functionality of gifting is what brings people in, however it’s the community we connect with, which keeps us engaged.